-School Rules
+School Values

-Staff at Bantock employ, consistently and clearly, a hierarchy of consequences (our 'warnings') if a child breaks a school rule.
+Staff at Bantock employ, consistently and clearly, a hierarchy of consequences (our 'warnings') if a child breaks a school value.
 This is to ensure a safe and effective learning environment in which positive, happy, healthy relationships flourish.

-We have 3 school rules:
+We have 3 school values: (see appendix)